KanoComponents/kwc-auth/README.md

  * To serve locally `yarn serve` - the site will be served on http://localhost:4000/demo

+ * If you'd like to change the port that it's running on use `yarn serve --port=4040`

  * yarn add --dev typescript
  * Watch file changes: yarn tsc --watch